PKS 0458−020: Description

 PKS 0458−020 is found variable across the electromagnetic spectrum and a source of gamma ray activity.
 It is known to show optical flares which was detected by Fermi Gamma-ray Space Telescope (Fermi LAT) and by the Nordic Optical Telescope in September 2012, where it was reported to be 30 times brighter than its daily flux of (E > 100 MeV) when recorded by Fermi LAT.
 A near infrared flare was detected in January 2015.

 The radio structure of PKS 0458−020 is extended across a wide scale range.
 Radio images of the object produced via Very Large Array (VLA), showed two unique components separated by 1.8 arcseconds with a position angle of -127°.
-A jet can seen heading northwest before veering southwest.
+A jet can be seen heading northwest before veering southwest.
 This jet also appears to have a sharp bend by around 60° based on 15 and 43 GHz imaging.
 There is a strong compact radio core straddled by extended emission which yields a projected angular size of 3.5 arcseconds.
 A secondary structure is located southwest from the core with a bridge-like structure almost connecting it.
 There is also some lobe luminosity located on the side of the counterjet with the jet's side having halo emission.

-The supermassive black hole in PKS 0458−020 is estimated to be 8 x 10^{8} M_{ʘ} based on an L_{d} value corresponding to the peaking of a disk spectrum with the disk luminosity being L_{d} ~ 2 x 10^{46} erg s^{−1}.
+The supermassive black hole in PKS 0458−020 is estimated to be 8 × 10^{8} M_{☉} based on an L_{d} value corresponding to the peaking of a disk spectrum with the disk luminosity being L_{d} ~ 2 × 10^{46} erg s^{−1}.

 Two absorption line systems located at redshifts (z) 2.039 and (z) 2.04 were detected towards the object with the former having the largest known redshift at radio wavelengths.